 Pupils at Highbury know that this is their school and that their thoughts and ideas matter.
 The role of each School Council member is to collect the views and ideas from children across school in order to reach democratic decisions.
-Each School Council member will be given a badge and a book bag which will contain notes from each meeting held.
+Each School Council member is given a badge and a book bag which will contain notes from each meeting held.
 This will enable their work and decisions to be fed back to classes.

 How are the School Council members elected?